dcookwebdev/FCC-Build-a-Survey-Form/readme.md

 ## Development Process:

+#### 2018-06-07
+- Continuing to build the page and finalize some of the outstanding issues.
+- Going to use HTML 5 validation and doing it with the pattern attribute and regex. `pattern="banana|cherry"`

 #### 2018-05-27
  - getting everything set up on github and my local repo
  - familiarizing myself with the challenge